Overview Of Birth Defect – Myelomeningocele

 Exams & Tests

-Myelomeningocele is rather obvious once the child is born.
-A neurologic examination can reveal if the infant has any loss of nerve-related functions below the defect.
-For example, watching how the baby responds to pinpricks can indicate where the baby can feel sensation.
-Tests will be done after birth, such as x-rays, and CAT or MRI imaging of the spine.
+- Myelomeningocele can be seen after the child is born.
+A neurologic exam may show that the child has loss of nerve-related functions below the defect.
+For example, watching how the infant responds to pinpricks at various locations may tell where the baby can feel the sensations.

 Treatment Of Birth Defect – Myelomeningocele

-Carers take special precautions with handling, feeding, and bathing the newborn.
-Doctors prescribe antibiotics to treat or prevent infections, such as meningitis or urinary tract infections.
+Antibiotics may be used to treat or prevent infections such as meningitis or urinary tract infections.

-- Orthopedic or physical therapy to help musculoskeletal symptoms.
-Many people with myelomeningocele use a wheelchair.
-A brace is all that is necessary for some individuals.
+- Muscle and joint problems — Orthopedic or physical therapy may be needed to treat musculoskeletal symptoms.
+Braces may be needed.
+Many people with myelomeningocele primarily use a wheelchair.